eveld/git-fundamentals/instructions/02_first_repository/first_commit.md

 git log
 </instruqt-code>

-You'll see:
-- Commit hash (unique identifier)
-- Author (you!)
-- Date
-- Commit message
+You'll see your commit with its unique identifier (the commit hash), your name as the author, the timestamp, and your commit message.
+This is the beginning of your project's timeline.
 Press `q` to exit the log viewer.

 ## Shorter Log Format